floragunncom/search-guard-docs/_docs/configuration_auth.md

 <!---
 Copryight 2017 floragunn GmbH
 -->
-# Configuring authentication and authorisation
+# Configuring authentication and authorization

-Search Guard comes with pluggable authentication and authorisation modules.
-Depending on your use case and infrastructure, you can use one or multiple authentication and authorisation modules like:
+Search Guard comes with pluggable authentication and authorization modules.
+Depending on your use case and infrastructure, you can use one or multiple authentication and authorization modules like:

 * [Search Guard Internal user database](configuration_internalusers.md)
 * [LDAP and Active Directory](ldap.md)